vikobi/Java-mySQL-demo/Local-README.md

     docker-compose -f docker-compose-full.yaml up

 ### debugging note:
-Tthe index.html must be in one of the following directories in order to be packaged in a jar:
+The index.html must be in one of the following directories in order to be packaged in a jar:
     ["classpath:/META-INF/resources/", "classpath:/resources/", "classpath:/static/", "classpath:/public/", "/"]

 Webapp directory will be silently ignored.
 So don't use that when building a jar, only works for war.